Scores of top White House officials lack permanent security clearances

 Among them are White House counsel Don McGahn, White House press secretary Sarah Huckabee Sanders and White House deputy press secretary Raj Shah, who had only interim clearances to access the most sensitive government information, according to the documents.
 Each of them had obtained permanent clearances to access top-secret materials, a lower clearance that would prevent access to information, for example, in the president's daily intelligence brief.

 On the National Security Council, 10 of 24 officials listed in the documents — about 42 percent — had only interim security clearances as of November.
 Those officials listed as working without permanent security clearances include Dina Powell, a deputy national security adviser for strategy who left her post in January.
+Powell's clearance process did not begin until March 2017.
 Her replacement, Nadia Schadlow, joined the Trump White House in March 2017 and was still on an interim clearance in mid-November.

 Other prominent NSC members operating on interim clearances include Fiona Hill, the NSC's senior director for European and Russian affairs; Kevin Harrington, the NSC's senior director for strategic planning; John Rader, special assistant to the president for national security affairs; and Joshua Steinman, the NSC's senior director for international cybersecurity.